Adolph Green: Early life and education

-Green was born in the Bronx to Hungarian Jewish immigrants Helen (née Weiss) and Daniel Green.
-He was the youngest of three sons and had two older brothers, Louis (circa 1907-?) and William (circa 1910-?).
-After high school, he worked as a runner on Wall Street while he tried to make it as an actor.
+Career

+1938–1947

 He met Comden through mutual friends in 1938 while she was studying drama at New York University.
 They formed a troupe called the Revuers, which performed at the Village Vanguard, a club in Greenwich Village.
 Among the members of the company was a young comedian named Judy Tuvim, who later changed her name to Judy Holliday, and Green's good friend, a young musician named Leonard Bernstein, whom he had met in 1937 at Camp Onota (a summer camp in Pittsfield MA where Bernstein was the music counselor), frequently accompanied them on the piano.

-The act's success earned them a movie offer and the Revuers traveled west in hopes of finding fame in Greenwich Village, a 1944 movie starring Carmen Miranda and Don Ameche, but their roles were so small they barely were noticed, and they quickly returned to New York.
+Together, Comden and Green's act earned success and a movie offer.
+The Revuers traveled west in hopes of finding fame in Greenwich Village, a 1944 movie starring Carmen Miranda and Don Ameche, but their roles were so small they barely were noticed, and they quickly returned to New York.
 Their first Broadway effort teamed them with Bernstein for On the Town, a musical romp about three sailors on leave in New York City that was an expansion of a ballet entitled Fancy Free on which Bernstein had been working with choreographer Jerome Robbins.
 Comden and Green wrote the lyrics and book, which included sizeable parts for themselves.
 Their next two musicals, Billion Dollar Baby (1945) and Bonanza Bound (1947) were not successful, and once again they headed to California, where they immediately found work at MGM.